The more I travel, the more I come to realize that travel technology and the internet is both a beautiful and incredibly annoying invention.

 1.)
 A Photo Dilemma

 There’s definitely something magical about having to wait to see your photos developed.
 On the flip side, if you lose your camera or rolls of film, your pictures are lost forever.
 Then there’s the added bulk of carrying extra memory cards or disposable cameras.
 When it comes to instant uploads, I’m definitely thankful for modern travel technology!
-Between car dash cams, action cameras like my GoPro, and modern DSLR’s, there are ways to travel more with less equipment while still capturing the all to common life-changing memories you get while traveling!
+Between action cameras like my GoPro and modern DSLR’s, there are ways to travel more with less equipment while still capturing the all to common life-changing memories you get while traveling!

 2.)
 Location Independent Jobs Wouldn’t Exist